markpackham/Java_Game_WithYouWithMe/README.md

 8) Create a territory of type farmland.

+9) Create a set of farmers (0-10).
+10)  Assign the farmers to stables, silos &

-10000) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.
+9) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.

 ## Unfinished Aspects / Future Scope ##